technofocus-pte/cpltextnsibltdeepdepth/Lab 6/Lab 6 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

 ## Task 2: Create an Azure AI project

-1. In a web browser, open Azure AI Foundry at +++https://ai.azure.com+++ and sign in using your Azure credentials.
+1. In a web browser, open Azure AI Foundry at +++https://ai.azure.com+++ and sign in using your admin tenant credentials.

 2. In the home page, select **+ Create project**.